On Computational Complexity Reduction Methods for Kalman Filter Extensions: Conclusions

-The main contribution of this survey is collecting the different code optimization methods into a single reference and using a general notation that allows to use them with various \acp{KFE}.
-In addition to giving a unifying source for code optimization methods, we make the following contributions: \begin{enumerate} \item We point out the possibility to use a linear transformation to find the minimal nonlinear subspace (Section~\ref{sec:partlin}). \item We introduce an algorithm for systems with conditionally linear states (Section~\ref{sec:condlin}); it can be used to compute the moments for nonlinear part and solve others using the linearity (Section~\ref{sec:partlin}) as is done in the example in Section~\ref{sec:pdr}. \item We present a new formulation for estimation with a state that can be divided into separate estimation processes (Section~\ref{sec:multiprocess}).
-The new formulation avoids dealing with inverses of singular matrices. \item We present an example showing that in addition to gaining increase in speed of computation the optimization algorithms may also lead to better estimation accuracy (Section~\ref{sec:pdr}). \item We show how to use the matrix inversion lemma to reduce the computational complexity in \ac{TDoA}-based positioning (Section~\ref{sec:tdoa}). \item We presented an example showing that the optimization that exploits static state and partly unobserved variables can applied with iterative \acp{KFE} (Section~\ref{sec:iteKFE}). \end{enumerate}
+In addition to surveying existing code optimization methods and using a general unified notation that allows them to be used with various \acp{KFE}, we make the following contributions: \begin{enumerate} \item We point out the possibility to use a linear transformation to find the minimal nonlinear subspace (Section~\ref{sec:partlin}). \item We introduce an algorithm for systems with conditionally linear states (Section~\ref{sec:condlin}); it can be used to compute the moments for the nonlinear part and solve others using linearity (Section~\ref{sec:partlin}) as is done in the example in Section~\ref{sec:pdr}. \item We present a new formulation for estimation with a state that can be divided into separate estimation processes (Section~\ref{sec:multiprocess}).
+The new formulation avoids dealing with inverses of singular matrices. \item We present an example showing that in addition to gaining increase in speed of computation the optimization algorithms may also lead to better estimation accuracy (Section~\ref{sec:pdr}). \item We show how to use the matrix inversion lemma to reduce the computational complexity in \ac{TDoA}-based positioning (Section~\ref{sec:tdoa}). \item We present an example showing that the optimization that exploits a static state and partly unobserved variables can be applied with iterative \acp{KFE} (Section~\ref{sec:iteKFE}). \end{enumerate}

 Optimizations in this tutorial were applied to \acp{KFE} that use a mean vector and covariance matrix to represent the state.
 However, there is another flavour of \acp{KF}, called square root filters, that propagate a square root of the covariance matrix instead of the full matrix for better numerical properties \cite{thornton,1977fmd,SQKF,940586}.
 In \cite{5670900}, square root filtering is optimized for the situation where some of the state variables are linear and applying independent measurements sequentially as in Section~\ref{sec:Innopti} is straightforward.
 However, most of the optimizations presented in this tutorial have not been considered for square-root form in literature and this remains an open topic.

 Another interesting topic is whether optimizations such as the ones in this tutorial could be applied with \ac{EnKF}. \ac{EnKF} is mainly used for problems whose state space dimension is so large that it is infeasible to work with the covariance matrix.
 In such a context, one can expect that the effort invested in finding and implementing computation optimizations would be especially worthwhile.